weiping-playnext/Zenject/README.md

 This works ok for small projects, but as the complexity of your project grows it is often a tedious process.
 The problem gets worse if the startup time of your application is particularly bad, or when the exceptions only occur from factories at various points at runtime.
 What would be great is some tool to analyze your object graph and tell you exactly where all the missing bindings are, without requiring the cost of firing up your whole app.

 You can do this in Zenject out-of-the-box by executing the menu item `Edit -> Zenject -> Validate Current Scene` or simply hitting CTRL+SHIFT+V with the scenes open that you want to validate.
 This will execute all installers for the current scene, with the result being a fully bound container.
 It will then iterate through the object graphs and verify that all bindings can be found (without actually instantiating any of them).
-Under the hood, this works by storing dummy objects in the container in place of actually instantiating your classes
+In other words, it executes a 'dry run' of the normal startup procedure.
+Under the hood, this works by storing dummy objects in the container in place of actually instantiating your classes.

 Alternatively, you can execute the menu item `Edit -> Zenject -> Validate Then Run` or simply hitting CTRL+SHIFT+R.  This will validate the scenes you have open and then if validation succeeds, it will start play mode.
 Validation is usually pretty fast so this can be a good alternative to always just hitting play, especially if your game has a costly startup time.

-**Under the hood**

-In object validation mode Zenject makes a "dry run" i.e. instead of all dependencies null values get injected.
+Note that this will also include factories and memory pools, which is especially helpful because those errors might not be caught until sometime after startup.

-So there are a few things that are different from a regular run of game:
+There are a few things to be aware of:

 - No actual logic code is executed, only install bindings is called.
-- For each Factory `Validate()` is called (see [Factory](https://github.com/modesttree/Zenject/blob/master/Documentation/Factories.md) docs).
+This means that if you have logic inside installers other than bind commands that these will be executed as well and may cause issues with the validation
-- **null** values are injected in all dependencies(regardles of what was binded)
+- **null** values are injected into the dependencies that are actually instantiated (regardles of what was binded) such as installers.

 You might want to inject some classes even in validation mode.
-In that case mark them with `[ZenjectAllowDuringValidation]`.
+In that case you can mark them with `[ZenjectAllowDuringValidation]`.

 Also note that some validation behaviour is configurable in <a href="#zenjectsettings">zenjectsettings</a>

+**Custom validatables**

+If you want to add your own validation logic, you can do this simply by having one of your classes inherit from `IValidatable`.
+After doing this, as long as your class is bound in an installer somewhere, it will be instantiated during validation and then its `Validate()` method will be called.
+Note however that any dependencies it has will be injected as null (unless marked with `[ZenjectAllowDuringValidation]` attribute).

+Inside the Validate method you can throw exceptions if you want validation to fail, or you can just log information to the console.
+One common thing that occurs in custom validatables is to instantiate types that would not otherwise be validated.
+For exmaple, if you create a custom factory that directly instantiates a type using `Container.Instantiate<Foo>()`, then `Foo` will not be validated - however you can fix this by having your factory implement `IValidatable` and then calling `Container.Instantiate<Foo>()` inside the Validate() method.

 ## <a id="scene-bindings"></a>Scene Bindings